ceramicnetwork/ceramic-sdk/docs/@ceramic-sdk/model-client/functions/createInitEvent.md

 > **createInitEvent**(`did`, `data`): `Promise`\<[`SignedEvent`](../../events/type-aliases/SignedEvent.md)\>

-Create a signed init event for a model using the provided DID and model definition
+Creates a signed initialization event for a model using the provided DID and model definition.

 ## Parameters

 • **did**: `DID`

+The Decentralized Identifier (DID) to sign the initialization event.

 • **data**: `MapIn`\<`RequiredProps`\<`object`\>, `$TypeOf`\> & `MapIn`\<`OptionalProps`\<`object`\>, `$TypeOf`\> \| `MapIn`\<`RequiredProps`\<`object`\>, `$TypeOf`\> & `MapIn`\<`OptionalProps`\<`object`\>, `$TypeOf`\>

+The model definition to be signed.

 ## Returns

 `Promise`\<[`SignedEvent`](../../events/type-aliases/SignedEvent.md)\>

+A promise that resolves to a `SignedEvent` representing the initialization event.

+## Throws

+Will throw an error if the model content is invalid or the DID is not authenticated.